On this page

 Spending is typically highest in the early active years when travel and social activities outside the home are on most people’s wish list.
-Spending generally declines in the quiet years when people spend more time at home, before rising again in frail old age due to the high costs associated with declining health.
+Spending generally declines in the quiet years when people spend more time at home, before rising again in frail old age due to the high costs associated with declining health and aged care.

 Plan for frailty

 It may surprise many readers to see how long they might expect their frail years to last – up to 25% of their retirement years on average for someone who retires aged 65.
 Aged Care Steps developed the estimated duration of each retirement stage above from Australian Institute of Health and Welfare statistics.

 It’s not just medical costs that go up as we age; capital expenditure may be needed for home modifications and additional income to fund aged care at home or in an aged care facility.